adrianyau/Final-Project-Tableau/README.md

 - The average price of beds, especially for 1 to 3 bedrooms, are cheaper through Airbnb than hotels.
 Occupants have more choices to select prices, locations, spaces, and types of properties.
 - Apartments are the most abundent type of property in New York City to be listed given the urban city design and crowdedness.
 Plus, Airbnb empowers owners and tenants, depending on their standard of livings, to have financial flexibility and freedom to move to different locations.
 - There are a couple of outliers - notably between the type of property and price.
 For example, there are a couple of 2-bedroom apartments that is priced $5,000 and $10,000, which seems odd.
 However, it is not uncommon that there are Airbnb listings for houses with 5+ bedrooms for the similar price to accomodate a large group of visitors.
 - This is the most interesting result that I have encounted.
 In the line graph, the number of Airbnb listings sharply decline in 2014.
-Having sought external resources, it is discovered that Airbnb was in a legal battle with the state of New York because of the operations of short-term rentals:
+Having sought external resources, it is discovered that Airbnb was in a legal battle with the state of New York because it was illegal to have short-term rentals for less than 30 days:
-  - The huge influx of Airbnb listings led to the review of Airbnb's business records showing over third-quarters of bookings have broken state's laws.
+  - The huge influx of Airbnb listings led to the review of Airbnb's business records showing over third-quarters of bookings have broken the state's laws.
-  - It was not subject to hospitality taxes and there are unregulated safety concerns with respect to fire, spinkler systems, and evacuation protocol.
+  - It was not subject to hospitality taxes like hotels.
+  - Often, owners are not present with the occupier(s).
+  - Unregulated safety concerns with respect to fire evacuation protocol and sprinkler systems.
   - Airbnb listings were converted into "illegal" hotel rooms that takes real estate off the market for private gain.
-  - It was consequential to housing shortages and housing affordability.
+  - It was consequential to housing shortages and housing affordability in New York City.

 ## Challenges
 - Difficult to plot variables between x-axis and y-axis to make direct quality comparisons.